c0rent1n/djm/README.md

 This setting should be used as a specific setting in DJM calls so as to change the result of the DJM string from its normal value after transformations.

 	endCallback = function(string) {
-		// Your modifications on the DJM string here
+		// Your modifications on the DJM final value string here

 		return string;
 	}